Aikido

 The vulnerability

 The problem: the WebSocket server has no access control whatsoever.
 There is no authentication, no session validation, and no Origin header check on incoming connections.
-If the dev server is reachable, anyone can connect and start writing files to disk.
+If the dev server is reachable, anyone can connect and start writing files to the stories directory.

 This creates two distinct attack scenarios.
-If the Storybook dev server is publicly exposed (a common setup for design reviews or stakeholder demos), any unauthenticated attacker on the internet can connect to the WebSocket endpoint directly and exploit it without any user interaction.
+If the Storybook dev server is publicly exposed, any unauthenticated attacker on the internet can connect to the WebSocket endpoint directly and exploit it without any user interaction.
 If the dev server is running locally, the attacker needs the developer to visit a malicious webpage, which then opens a cross-origin WebSocket connection to ws://localhost:6006/storybook-server-channel on their behalf.

 Both delegate to get-new-story-file.ts which derives basenameWithoutExtension from the user-supplied componentFilePath and passes it unsanitized to typescript.ts, where it is interpolated directly into the generated source code.